samueljohnbarr/Capstone/Technical Report.md

 ![enter image description here](https://lh3.googleusercontent.com/MhnG6bIvyxnWsq2Xexz-GrUs_bWGKASAo2CQILyBgGMHJ42roLWjsbVtJKxHFhosYEGc0h2OTWhQ "New Simulator")
 <center>The new simulator. </center>

 This clearly shows the mouse inputs which were not implemented in the original version.
 The fields where date information can be entered is also visible, along with the slider which allows the user to freely zoom the display in and out instead of going in and out of menus.
 It also shows the drop down menus along the top of the window which give the user more options.
+As well as a functional simulator, we also created a simple installer  using open source software [2] that grants the user the ability to download to a custom file location.
+The installer also allows us to create a custom .exe icon and a splash screen that displays while the simulator is booting up.

 <h3 id="goalsmet"> Goals Met </h3>